futureverse/future.p2p/README.md

 the Wormhole executable to access "public and private networks".
 Check and accept both.
-Details: (i) Allow "private" networks if you have other local computers you want to participate in the P2P cluster. (ii) Allow "public" networks if you want to particpate in a P2P cluster with computers running externally, e.g. your friends computers.
+Details: (i) Allow "private" networks if you have other local computers you want to participate in the P2P cluster. (ii) Allow "public" networks if you want to participate in a P2P cluster with computers running externally, e.g. your friends computers.